Amrop Partnership

 Amrop Partnership is a Belgium-based global partnership of executive search firms.
-The largest executive search firm in Europe and a top-3 globally with 59 offices worldwide as of 2018, Amrop was founded in 1977.
+The largest executive search firm in Europe and a top-10 globally with 72 offices in 59 countries of 2026, Amrop was founded in 1977.

 History

-Amrop was founded in 1977 as a network of four retained executive search firms in France, Italy, the UK, Australia and the US.
+Amrop was founded in 1977 as a network of four retained executive search firms in France, Italy, the UK, and the US.
 This network was called Amrop International.

 In Canada, Amrop is known as Amrop Rosin, and it is one of Canada's leading senior executive search firms.

-Mülder & Partner, the strongest partner of Amrop, was acquired in 1997 by the integrated firm Heidrick & Struggles and left the network.
-The American and Italian network members of Amrop, namely, Lamalie Amrop and TMC Amrop were taken over by TMP Associates and also left the network.
+In 1997, Mülder & Partner was acquired by Heidrick & Struggles and exited the network, while the American and Italian members, Lamalie Amrop and TMC Amrop, were later taken over by TMP Associates and also departed.
 Amrop International attempted to fill the gaps in the German market in 1999 by including Hofmann Herbold & Partner in its network.
 Shortly afterward, Korn Ferry bought the new German associate, Amrop Hofmann Herbold.

-In 1998, Amrop Hofmann Herbold & Partner Management-Beratung GmbH (German subsidiary of Amrop) reported revenue increase to 26.6 million DM which made the company among the top executive search firms in Germany.

 In June 2000, Amrop acquired Delta Management GmbH, a Düsseldorf-based firm and a founding partner of the Hever Group since 1986.
 This merger led to the creation of what was claimed to be the largest international organization of independent personnel consulting firms at the time.
-Operating as "The Hever Amrop Alliance," it spanned 52 countries with 81 offices and boasted a total fee revenue exceeding 220 million DM, ranking as the seventh-largest consulting organization globally.
+Operating as "The Amrop Hever Group," it spanned 52 countries with 81 offices.

-According to Frankfurter Allgemeine Zeitung, in 2002, Amrop, with over 80 locations worldwide, saw a 10% revenue drop in 2002 to $102 million.
-Delta Management Consultants GmbH, was its largest member at that time with six German offices, also faced a 16% revenue decrease to 14 million euros.

 In 2003, Delta Management achieved 12 million euro in sales in Germany, becoming the largest company within Amrop Hever group.

-In 2005, Delta Management Consulting, as a member of the Amrop network operating in Germany, got a 26 percent increase in fee sales, rising to €15.1 million.
-It was primarily due to the acquisition of five new partners.
-As of that year, the company maintained six offices throughout Germany and, in 2004-2005, expanded its reach by acquiring Battalia Winston International in the U.S., with the network's revenue in 2004 totaling approximately $150 million, as reported by Frankfurter Allgemeine Zeitung.

-In 2006, Arno Röss was appointed managing director of Amrop Hever Delta Management Consultants GmbH, Munich office.
-He was previously managing partner of Accentum Human Capital GmbH, Munich.